 - The third damaging insect is Mustard Aphid and the botanical name is Lipadhis erysimi

-- Fourth, the insect that damage the mustard crop is the Cabbage head borer and the botanical name is Hellula undalis
+- Fourth, the insect that damages the mustard crop is the Cabbage head borer and the botanical name is Hellula undalis

 Mustard Saw Fly